Law and religion: Thailand

-Cross Denominational
+Cross-denominational

 The study of religion and law spans every civilization throughout every period in history.
 In the past, when religion was more prevalent in daily life, laws were often based explicitly on religion in places where religion was held to be the primary or sole source of morality.
 This can be seen with laws that governed the Ancient Greek and Roman societies based on pleasing the various gods they worshipped.
 Ancient Judeo-Christian societies established laws based on their canonical texts such as the Torah or Bible.
-In Medieval Europe, the Catholic Church was heavily intertwined with the government.
+In medieval Europe, the Catholic Church was heavily intertwined with the government.

 The United States is classified as a secular society because of the laws established in the First Amendment prohibiting the establishment of a national religion while also allowing any religion to be freely practiced.

-Religious Exemptions for Vaccines and Other Medical Treatments
+Religious exemptions for medical treatments

-Religious Exemptions for Childhood Vaccines
+Childhood vaccines

 44 U.S. states allow religious exemptions for childhood vaccines.
 5 states (California, Maine, Mississippi, New York, and West Virginia) allow medical exemptions only.
 The way religious exemptions can be granted varies by state.
 Some states have forms that can be signed whereas others require the parent/guardian to write a letter proclaiming 'bonafide religious belief' that prevents them from vaccinating their child.
 Some states, such as New York, have banned religious exemptions in response to outbreaks of diseases previously well-controlled by vaccination.

-Refusal of Blood Transfusions by Jehovah's Witnesses
+Refusal of blood transfusions by Jehovah's Witnesses

 The Watch Tower Bible and Tract Society has historically opposed blood transfusions.
 Jehovah's Witnesses refuse blood transfusions and carry cards on their person to indicate such refusal.
 Historically, U.S. courts have generally ruled that Jehovah's Witnesses who refuse blood transfusions for themselves may not do so on behalf of their children.
 The first such case went to the Supreme Court in 1951.
 The Court ruled that: